Analysis | Everything You Need to Know About the Extradition Bill Rocking Hong Kong

 After massive protests, Hong Kong’s government has put on hold efforts to pass a law that would for the first time allow extraditions to mainland China.
 Hundreds of thousands of people gathered to voice their discontent June 9, then further protests turned violent three days later as the police used pepper spray, rubber bullets and tear gas to disperse demonstrators.
 In a surprise move, Hong Kong Chief Executive Carrie Lam suspended the passage of the law June 15.
-Even so, the largest crowds so far turned out the following day to demand the bill’s complete withdrawal.
+Even so, bigger crowds turned out the following day to demand the bill’s complete withdrawal, with protests continuing for days after.

 1. Isn’t Hong Kong part of China?